ianling/mumpy/README.md

 * Add per-user audio storage limits
 * Mixdown audio
 * Send server the client's connection stats
+* Support SRV records when connecting to a server
 * A better way to store audio than a list of potentially massive byte strings on each user
 * Add function to manually kill UDP connection and switch back to TCP
 * Handle position data in audio transmissions